GrantQuick/BlackbaudSkyApi-RENXT/README.md

 Follow the instructions at https://apidocs.sky.blackbaud.com/docs/getting-started/ to create a developer account and acquire your api_subscription key.

 ### Creating an app
 Follow the instructions at https://apidocs.sky.blackbaud.com/docs/createapp/ to register and activate your app.
 Registering your app will generate a client_id and client_secret for the app.
+Ensure that the Redirect URL for the app you create is set to http://localhost/5000

 ### Installing the connector
 1. If one does not already exist, create a `[My Documents]\Microsoft Power BI Desktop\Custom Connectors` directory